Unity-Technologies/ProjectAuditor/com.unity.project-auditor/Documentation~/CodeIssues.md

 ## Inverted call hierarchy
 This panel shows an inverted call hierarchy for the currently-selected Issue in the table.
 Expanding the tree reveals all of the methods which lead to the call site of the reported issue.
-The panel only shows an inverted call hierarchy if code analysis was performed during this Editor session - call hierarchies are not currently saved in Project Reports for later viewing.
+The panel only shows an inverted call hierarchy if code analysis was performed during this Editor session - call hierarchies are not currently saved in Reports for later viewing.
 If you see `<Missing Data: Please Analyze>` in this view, click the **Refresh** (&#x27F3;) button above the table to re-run code analysis.